 Let’s start with this.
 You should be evaluating sales reps on both competencies and levels of accountability.

 - Accountabilities are the activities and measures that a sales person is responsible for.
 Examples:

 - Activity Metrics

 - Quota Attainment

-The remainder of this blog is going to focus on competencies.
+The remainder of this blog focuses on competencies.

 Process to identify gaps in rep competencies:

 - Decide which competencies are most relevant and important to your business.
 Not all markets and buyers are created equal.
 Therefore, the selling skills of each organization should have some level of uniqueness.
 This tool provides some examples.